 In life, Ethan Allen was a controversial Revolutionary War hero that history often describes as fiercely independent, a bit crude, brash and undoubtedly, daring.
 But where is this legendary figure resting now?

 A farmer’s work is never done – even in death, “…at least that is what I like to joke about when I tell people about the old farmer who lived in my farmhouse several decades ago.
 I’m fond of telling people that he still roams the halls of the two and a half story farmhouse.
 During the early months of 2005, something happened that made me think, at least for a moment, that my joke wasn’t a joke after all.”
-By Scott Wheeler.
+Written by Scott Wheeler

 Ghosts still visit the Cahoon Farm in Lyndon

 “My children swear I didn’t tell them about the ghosts before we settled into what I’ve come to learn is one of Lyndon’s most famous haunted houses.
 Maybe that’s true.
 Their father had died, and I was eager to move from Connecticut, and didn’t feel that a few spirits lingering about should deter us.
 But in truth, I didn’t put much stock into the stories the realtor told me anyway.”
 Written by Denise Brown

 This is the only cemetery where I have actually seen tourists go and take photos next to the monuments.
 Probably for good reason as this is one of the most fantastic displays of granite that you’ll ever see.
 Monuments such as the huge soccer ball, airplane, the trucker and perhaps the most unusual of all…two people side-by-side, holding hands in bed.
 Plus, life size statues and more.
 Take a look for yourself as a whole gallery of Hope Cemetery photos are now available.